 Visual Studio Professional: Partners author new driver tests in VS

-Driver developers can author new driver tests in Visual Studio® by creating a new "Driver Test Project."
-Developers receive prompts to select options for the test such as language, target OS, and type of test functionality.
-The test is written and saved to a common test directory where it can then be using for driver testing in Visual Studio using the ‘configure tests' option.
+Driver developers can author new driver tests in Visual Studio by creating a new "Driver Test Project."
+Developers receive prompts to select options for the test, such as language, target OS, and type of test functionality.
+The test is written and saved to a common test directory where it can then be using for driver testing in Visual Studio using the " configure tests" option.

 Process Lifetime Management

-Windows 8 offers APIs to developers for controlling when and how Process Lifetime Management can close their app when the app is not in the foreground.
-Using these APIs, developers can exempt their app from being closed for background tasks like playing background audio, downloading, or finishing a task for a finite amount of time.
-Developers can also have closed apps open temporarily occasionally, or on demand in order to update information or perform some work.
+Windows 8 offers APIs to developers for controlling when and how Process Lifetime Management can close their app when the app isn’t in the foreground.
+Using these APIs, developers can exempt their app from being closed for background tasks like playing background audio, downloading, or finishing a task.
+Developers can also have closed apps temporarily open occasionally or on demand so they can update information or perform some work.

 Stereo 3D video and gaming

 Developers can create apps that use Stereo 3D content from devices, broadcast, or online sources.
-Using new DirectX® 11 APIs, developers can create games or play videos on stereoscopic 3D displays.
-The abstraction provided through the DirectX layer allows developers and content providers to not worry about the display type, whether it is active shutter, passive polarization, or future auto-stereoscopic technology.
+Using new DirectX 11 APIs, developers can create games or play videos on stereoscopic 3D displays.
+The abstraction provided through the DirectX layer allows developers and content providers to not worry about the display type, whether it’s active shutter, passive polarization, or future auto-stereoscopic technology.
 The graphics developer can provide support for new display types at the driver layer.

 Sources Converter Tool: Migration to Metro style apps